organic-robot-com/organic-robot-com.github.io/_pages/qr-scanner/qr-scanner.md

 permalink: /qr-scanner/
 ---

+QR Scanner is currently in beta testing but will be available through the Play Store soon.

 QR Scanner is simply a QR scanning app for Android.
 It was created to offer a full featured QR scanner app that requires the absolute minimum required device permissions.
 Below is a summary of the implemented features along with the version in which they